 - Shifting out of the drug-using mindset and adopting a life-affirming attitude

 - Understanding cues that can trigger drug use, and developing strategies to avoid or cope with these triggers

-While traditional therapy approaches can address these goals, equine therapy offers yet another avenue to learn these skills.
-Equine therapy also has the advantage of an open-air setting that can help to connect clients to nature.
+While traditional equine therapy approaches can address these goals, the therapy offers another avenue to learn these skills.
+Therapy also has the advantage of an open-air setting that can help to connect clients to nature.